You expect your air conditioner to work perfectly fine every time you turn it on; after all, it is your comfort companion in every season.

 Without regular cleaning, especially in areas with high humidity, the drain pan can become clogged.
 The drain pan has a secondary drain to prevent the pan from clogging.
 But if both of them are full, this triggers the float switch, which turns the AC off.
 It is a safety mechanism that prevents excessive leakage in your house and prevents damages to the unit.
 But even then, the water leak from the clogged pan can damage your walls, ceilings, and furnishings.

-So, your AC won’t turn on until the pan is cleaned and the float switch is turned down.
+So, your AC is not going to turn on until the pan is cleaned and the float switch is turned down.

 You can use a wet/dry vacuum to suction the blockage out, but it is going to be really messy so if you don’t want to see all that gunk, better call an HVAC technician.